Ear Infections, Fluid and Hearing Loss

 A "sterile" effusion (no infection) may follow the successful treatment of an ear infection.
 This fluid will usually go away by itself as the body's own natural ventilation pathway (the Eustachian tube) gradually drains the ear.
 In other cases, the fluid may be present for many months without any history of infection.

 There is no good evidence that any medical therapy helps the middle ear fluid to drain.
 In the past, children with ear fluid were often treated with antibiotics, decongestants, nasal steroids or antihistamines.
-Since these have not been shown to help, and since they may have harmful side effects, I do not recommend any of these for ear fluid.
+Since these have not been shown to help, and since they may have harmful side effects, I do not recommend any of these for ear fluid alone.

 For children who have persistent middle ear fluid for more than a few months, most ENT doctors will recommend ear tubes (see below).
 This is especially helpful in cases where the hearing loss is contributing to speech or learning problems, or in cases where there are other underlying problems such as developmental delays.